Sunday 28 June – Saturday 22 August 2015

-The Pembroke-King’s Programme (PKP) offers an exceptional opportunity for outstanding undergraduates at universities around to the world to experience Cambridge student life over eight weeks, the length of a regular University term.
+The Pembroke-King’s Programme (PKP) offers an exceptional opportunity for outstanding graduates and undergraduates at universities around the world to experience Cambridge student life over eight weeks, the length of a regular University term.

 Living in Pembroke or King’s Colleges, students choose three courses from the fifty on offer, including courses in the arts, social sciences, business and management, humanities and sciences.
 All courses are ‘Cambridge’ in style, content and standard.
 Students can also apply to take a supervision, in which an individual student meets with a professor weekly to work on a series of research-based papers, or a longer dissertation, in the student’s major subject area.

-Outside class, a diverse and fun range of social, cultural and sporting activities is on offer, together with exciting travel options around the UK and Europe.
-Included in the programme costs are tuition fees for three courses, usually worth 9-12 credits, housing, a partial meal plan and Formal Halls, a four-day visit to Scotland and a daytrip to London.
-Four scholarships covering the full tuition fee are also available.
+Outside class, a diverse and fun range of social, cultural and sporting activities is on offer, together with exciting travel options around the UK.
+Included in the programme costs are tuition fees for three courses, usually worth 9-12 credits, housing, a partial meal plan and Formal Halls, and a daytrip to London.
+Four scholarships covering £1000 of the tuition fee are also available.